practicaltech/TechFest/2021/gathering_4/README.md

 <br>

-Our board is similar to a battery in the sense that it can provide power, yet it is different in that it can modulate that power, 0-5v, and it can receive, send , and manipulate information.
+Our board is similar to a battery in the sense that it can provide power, yet it is different in that it can modulate that power, 0-5v, and it can receive, send, and manipulate information.

 <br>